 Browse or search the full-text archive of the National Geographic Magazine from 1888 until 2015.
 Includes over 200,000 pages of text and photographs providing in-depth coverage of cultures, nature, science, technology and the environment.

 Index with abstracts of documents pertaining to the health and health care of American Indians, Alaska Natives, and Canadian First Nations.
-Coverage from 1657-date.
+Coverage from 1657 to Current.

 Search the full-text of this newspaper by keywords or names, or limit your search to type of document such as editorials, cartoons, classifieds, birth and marriage notices, front page stories, display ads, legal notices, obituaries and the weather.